carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 questions:
 - "How do I interact with a Docker container on my computer?"
 objectives:
+- "Use the correct command to see which Docker images are on your computer."
+- "Download new Docker images."
 - "Demonstrate how to start an instance of a container from an image."
-- "Explain how to list (container) images on your laptop."
+- "Describe at least two ways to run commands inside a running Docker container."
 keypoints:
-- "Containers are usually started using command line invocations."
-- "The `docker run` command creates containers from images and can run commands inside them."
+- "The `docker pull` command downloads Docker images from the internet."
-- "The `docker image` command lists images that are (now) on your computer."
+- "The `docker image` command lists Docker images that are (now) on your computer."
+- "The `docker run` command creates running containers from images and can run commands inside them."
+- "When using the `docker run` command, a container can run a default action (if it has one), a user specified action, or a shell to be used interactively."
 ---

 > ## Reminder of terminology: images and containers
-> - Recall that a container "image" is the template from which particular instances of containers will be created.
+> Recall that a container "image" is the template from which particular instances of containers will be created.
 {: .callout}

 Let's explore our first Docker container.
 The Docker team provides a simple container